Huy-Ngo/acanban/docs/source/req/use-case/collab.rst

 Flow of Events
 ^^^^^^^^^^^^^^

-Basic Flow
-""""""""""

 1. User requests to create a new discussion thread.
 2. System receives the request and requests user to enter **title** and **content**.
 3. User provides necessary data.
 4. System processes the data and create a new thread.

-Alternative Flow
-""""""""""""""""

-None.

 Pre-Conditions
 ^^^^^^^^^^^^^^

-User must be Student or Supervisor and has logged in to the system before this use case begins.
+User must be Student or Supervisor and be logged in the system before this use case begins.

 Post-Conditions